apache/apisix/docs/en/latest/installation-guide.md

 Other way is to configure the default listening port to other available port on your local machine.

-In order to configure the default listening port to be `8000` without changing other configurations, your configuration file could look like this:
+In order to configure the default listening port to be `8000` without changing other configurations, your configuration file should look like this:

 ```yaml title="conf/config.yaml"
 apisix: